Why Meta Pay failed, and how we unlocked payments in global markets

 Multi-payment method support

-What we built, what it became, and what I'd do differently
+Project impact and what I'd do differently

 Results